Hinckley and Rugby Conveyancing Lender Panel Compliance Tool

 The form will therefore need to be available for the valuer at the time of his or her site visit.
 The form should be sent to the Hinckley and Rugby conveyancing panel solicitor as early as possible, in order to avoid any last minute delays, and no later than at exchange of contracts.

-The for formalities of my remortgage has taken place with a loan from Hinckley and Rugby.
-Conveyancing was of an acceptable standard but I feel I should register my dissatisfaction about Hinckley and Rugby.
-How do I make a complaint?
+Completion of my remortgage has taken place with a loan from Hinckley and Rugby.
+Conveyancing was satisfactory but I feel I should register my dissatisfaction about Hinckley and Rugby.
+Who do I contact should I wish to lodge a complaint?

-All lenders have complaints procedures.
-Your first point of contact should be one of the Hinckley and Rugby branches or the Customer Care Department at Hinckley and Rugby head office.
-We understand that complaints to Hinckley and Rugby are resolved very quickly.
-However if you are not satisfied that the matter is resolved you can write to the Financial Ombudsman Service with full details of your complaint.
+Almost all banks and building societies have complaints procedures.
+Your first port of call should be one of the Hinckley and Rugby branches or the Customer Care Team at Hinckley and Rugby head office.
+Ordinarily complaints to Hinckley and Rugby are sorted out very quickly.
+However if you are not satisfied that the matter is resolved you can write to the Financial Ombudsman Service who will take matters further.

 Copyright © Lexsure Limited, 2025